hypo69/hypo/pytest/gemini/src/ai/revai/README.md

 2. **Mock API Interactions (Crucial for Testing):** The `rev_instance` fixture simulates a RevAI client.  **You must implement mocking (or stubbing) to simulate the responses from the RevAI API** for all of your tests.
 This is essential because you cannot directly access or manipulate a real API call in a unit test.
 The example also includes mocking a successful transcription and failing cases for invalid inputs.

 3. **Error Handling and Assertions:** Tests now use `pytest.raises` to check for specific exceptions (e.g., `IOError` for non-existent files) and verify the error messages.
-The example test cases demonstrate correct assertions.
+The example test cases demonStarte correct assertions.

 4. **Realistic Input:** The example `test_transcribe_audio_valid_input` includes a placeholder for a real audio file.
 You'd replace `test_audio.wav` with a properly formatted test audio file.